Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 ## Setting Up the Project

 To begin, you'll create a new minimal API project using the ASP.NET Core framework.
-This involves:
+You can refer to the content from previous projects for these steps.

-1. Creating a new project using the webapi template with the minimal API option
+1. Creating a new project using the `dotnet new webapi` template with the minimal API option
-2. Setting up the project directory structure with folders for Models and Services
+2. Setting up the project directory structure with folders for Endpoints, Models and Services
 3. Adding the Npgsql package to connect to PostgreSQL
 4. Opening the project in VS Code